According to the Bible, the Lord in the Bible, Jehovah, is a:

 Avoid bad company and you won't be of their number (Proverbial)

-"A man is known by the company he keeps.
-Jesus who said his teachings are for Jews only (Matthew 10:4-10; 15:24) is also a slavery-guarantor (Matthew 5:17-19).
+Safety first - "A man is known by the company he keeps."
+Jesus who said his teachings are for Jews only (Matthew 10:4-10; 15:24) is also a slavery-supporter, a guarantor of slavery as an institution (Matthew 5:17-19).

 Well, do not be led by any religious neuroses, but seek professional help to get rid of them.